What does it mean to keep healthy?

 Can you spot these healthy images in the gallery below?

-- Three different kinds of traffic light nutrition labels
+- Different kinds of traffic light nutrition labels

 There are seven groups of nutrients: